Characters

 Leopold the cat in the first cartoon

-The Soviet Union proclaimed the idea of world peace, and the animated series was the best fit for it.
-The first series presented to the attention of the public was "Revenge of the Cat Leopold".
-It was followed by the Leopold and the Goldfish series.
-The cartoons were created using the transfer technology, which involves the use of cut out parts, with the help of which the mise-en-scene and the appearance of the characters are recreated.
-The animators drew the images, placed them on the glass, and then carefully moved them around to create an animation effect.
-The following episodes were created using the drawing technique.
+The Soviet Union proclaimed the idea of world peace, and the animated series perfectly corresponded to it.
+The first episode presented to the public was “The Revenge of Leopold the Cat.”
+It was followed by the series "Leopold and the Goldfish".
+The cartoons were created using transfer technology, which involves the use of cut-out parts, with the help of which the mise-en-scène and appearance of the characters are recreated.
+The animators drew images, placed them on the glass, and then carefully moved them to create the animation effect.
+The following episodes were created using drawing techniques.

 Characters

-Cat Leopold after "Ozverin"
+Leopold the cat after "Ozverin"

-Who created the Leopold cat.
+Who created Leopold the cat.
 Secrets of Soviet cartoons

 Roles